gardenlinux/gardenlinux/README.md

 </p>
 <hr />

-Garden Linux is a [Debian](https://debian.org) derivate that aims to provide a small, auditable linux image for most Cloud Providers and Bare Metal.
+Garden Linux is a [Debian](https://debian.org) derivate that aims to provide a small, auditable linux image.
+It comes in different flavors, suitable for most Cloud Providers and Bare Metal.

-## Features:
 - easy to use build system for OS images
 - builds are repeatable and auditable
 - small footprint (based on minbase of Debian)